cwpan/flaskwebdoc/README.md

 # Python Flask Energy Consumption Predictor
-In this project, we are going to use a linear regression algorithm  from scikit-learn library to help predict the brown coal consumption based on the historical UN energy statistics dataset.
-Flask light web framework will be use to deliver the analytic portal to the  public.
+In this project, we are going to use a linear regression algorithm  from scikit-learn library to help to predict the brown coal consumption based on the historical UN energy statistics dataset.
+Flask light web framework will be used to deliver the analytic portal to the  public.
-The dataset is from UN energy statistics dataset.

 [The Project Flaskweb](https://pg3gixvkxm.us-east-2.awsapprunner.com/)